 GRIP 2B completed by Network Rail but does not offer anticipated cost savings.
 NCC say they are still committed to progressing

-Chris Grayling waits to join the special train at Morpeth.
-Andrew Carmichael.
+Chris Grayling waits at Morpeth to join the special train round part of The Northumberland Line.
+Andrew Carmichael

-Special Train crosses the River Blyth at Bedlington Bank Top.
+Special Train round part of The Northumberland Line crosses the River Blyth at Bedlington Bank Top.
 Andrew Carmichael.

 IPPR North (Institute of Public Policy research – the influential Think Tank) published a Report listing the Ashington Blyth & Tyne Re-opening as one of the top 6 “quick wins” for transport priorities across the whole of the North of England.
 SENRUG Chair Dennis Fancett was invited to the launch of their Report in Leeds on March 18th.
 See https://www.ippr.org/research/publications/quick-wins-for-the-north-s-transport-network